-The {\bf pseudo Kobayashi hyperbolicity} part in the case of family of curves of genus $g>1$ was established by Royden \cite{Royden1975} and Wolpert \cite{Wolpert1986}.
+The \emph{pseudo Kobayashi hyperbolicity}, in the case of family of curves of genus $g>1$, was established by Royden \cite{Royden1975} and Wolpert \cite{Wolpert1986}.
 To-Yeung \cite{Yeung2015} made the first breakthrough on higher dimensional families, demonstrating that the base manifold of any effectively parametrized family of canonically polarized manifolds is Kobayashi hyperbolic.
 Further relevant works on other families can be found in Berndtsson-P\u{a}un-Wang \cite{BPW2022}, Schumacher \cite{Schumacher2018}, Deng \cite{Deng2022} and To-Yeung \cite{Yeung2018,Yeung2021}.

-The {\bf Brody hyperbolicity} part in the case of families of canonically polarized manifolds was proved by Viehweg-Zuo \cite{VZ2003} using their construction of system of Higgs sheaves.
-It is generalized by Popa-Taji-Wu \cite{PTW2019} to families of general type minimal manifolds, using similar constructions as in \cite{PS17}.
+The \emph{Brody hyperbolicity}, in the case of families of canonically polarized manifolds, was proved by Viehweg-Zuo \cite{VZ2003} using their construction of systems of Higgs sheaves.
+It was generalized by Popa-Taji-Wu \cite{PTW2019} to families of general type minimal manifolds, using similar constructions as in \cite{PS17}.
 These results were further generalized by Deng \cite{Deng2022} to families of good minimal manifolds, answering a question by Viehweg-Zuo \cite[Question 0.1]{VZ2003}.
-Wei-Wu \cite{WeiWu2023} studies the Brody hyperbolicity of a log smooth family of pairs of log general type.
+Wei-Wu \cite{WeiWu2023} studied the Brody hyperbolicity of a log smooth family of pairs of log general type.